Dhonielle Clayton (she/her)

-Dhonielle Clayton (“Dhon” like “Don” or “Dawn”) spent most of her childhood under her grandmother’s dining room table with a stack of books.
+Dhonielle spent most of her childhood under her grandmother’s dining room table with a stack of books.
 She hails from the Washington, D.C. suburbs on the Maryland side, but now lives in New York City.

-She attended Our Lady of Good Counsel High School because her parents thought Catholic school would keep her out of trouble.
-She went to Wake Forest University, and studied pre-med until she received a fateful F in Chemistry.
-This setback prompted her to change her major to English, and earned a BA.
+She went to Wake Forest University and wanted to be pre-med until she received a fateful F in Chemistry.
+This setback prompted her to change her major to English and earn a BA.
 She rediscovered her love of children’s fiction by re-reading Harriet the Spy, which pushed her to earn an MA in Children’s Literature from Hollins University and an MFA Writing for Children at the New School.